 We engage auditors to review the application of the fee framework and associated costing model each year.
 The QCA has expanded the scope of the annual audit to include sample-based testing of the costs charged to individual regulatory services or functions.

-Grant Thornton was engaged to undertake the review for the 2019-20 financial year.
+Grant Thornton was engaged to undertake these reviews.

 We collect, store and use personal information in accordance with the Information Privacy Act 2009.
 The Act outlines the rules that govern personal information as well as where and how it can be stored.
 More information on how we collect, use and store personal information can be accessed here.